Alvis Speed 20: Speed 20 SA

 The car could be fitted with a variety of coachwork.
 Standard bodies were a four-door sports saloon from coachbuilders Charlesworth, a four-seater sports coupé or four-door tourer by Cross & Ellis, but some cars were supplied in chassis form and carried bodies by coachbuilders such as Vanden Plas.
-The 4-speed gearbox had syncromesh on the top three gears and a "silent third".
-It used a single plate clutch, offside change lever, open tubular propellor shaft with metal joints (arranged in a straight line), and a spiral bevel fully floating back axle.
+The 4-speed gearbox had constant mesh on the top two gears..
+It used a single plate clutch, central change lever, open tubular propeller shaft with metal joints (arranged in a straight line), and a spiral bevel fully floating back axle.

 Approximately 400 of the SA cars were made.

 Speed 20 SB

 The SB launched at the October 1933 London Motor Show had a new cruciform braced chassis, slightly longer at 124 in, with independent front suspension using a single transverse leaf spring with a long solid anchorage in the centre.
 Steering was improved using new designs employed for racing Alvis cars since 1925.
 Road shocks were not transmitted from one wheel to the other nor did they affect the steering wheel and the gyroscopic effect was eliminated.
 Rear springs damped by Hartford Telecontrol dampers are long and underslung.
-The engine remained the same but the new all-silent gearbox, the first of its type, gained synchromesh on the bottom gear as well and was mounted separately from the engine.
+The engine remained the same but the new all-silent gearbox, the first of its type, had synchromesh on all gears and was mounted separately from the engine.
 A built-in jacking system was fitted as standard.

 As with the SA, a wide range of bodies were fitted to the cars.
 Large Lucas 12 in P100 headlamps became standard, adding to the sporting appearance of the car.